Religious Sisters of Charity

 The institute has its headquarters in Dublin.
 The congregation is governed by a congregational leader, assisted by a group of sisters known as the general leadership team or the general council.
 In England and Scotland, it operates as a registered charity.
-The Religious Sisters of Charity of Australia is constituted as a distinct Congregation.
+The Sisters of Charity of Australia is constituted as a distinct congregation.

 History

 The religious institute was founded by Mary Frances Aikenhead (1787–1858) who opened its first convent in Dublin in 1815.
 In 1834 St. Vincent's Hospital in Dublin was set up by Mary Aikenhead.

 In 1838 five sisters arrived in Australia — the first religious women to set foot on Australian soil — and later opened a convent in Parramatta.
 Since 1842 the Australian congregation has operated independently.

 The sisters arrived in England in 1840.
 They first came to Birkenhead in 1900.
 As of 2020, most of the sisters in residence are involved in parish ministry.
 The provincial house is in Acton, London.

 In 1845, Mother Aikenhead had been advised for health reasons to move to the country.
-She purchased “Greenmount”, a late 18th century house at Harold’s Cross.
-Renamed "Our Lady’s Mount", it became the motherhouse of the congregation, housing the novitiate and a school.
+She purchased "Greenmount", a late 18th-century house at Harold's Cross.
+Renamed "Our Lady's Mount", it became the motherhouse of the congregation, housing the novitiate and a school.
 In 1879, the motherhouse was moved to Mount St. Anne's in Milltown.
-The Sisters operate a heritage centre within the grounds of Our Lady's Hospice, Harold's Cross, Dublin.
+The sisters operate a heritage centre within the grounds of Our Lady's Hospice, Harold's Cross, Dublin.